HaraldoAlbergaria/flickr-tasks/README.md

 # Flickr Tasks

-A collection of _python_ scripts to automate some tasks on _Flickr_.
+A collection of _python_ scripts to automate some tasks on [_Flickr™_](https://www.flickr.com/).
 At the moment, the following are available:

 - **_auto_add2groups/_**
     - **_add-photo-to-group.py_**: Automatically add photos to a group according to the group rules.
 These rules can be regarding the limit for the number of added photos (eg: 3 each day) or the actual content of the photos (eg: a given camera or lens).